 Tertiary: The Medical Library staff will do simple computerized searches on very specialized questions for patients if requested.
 This service is funded by the Library budget.

 Consumer health materials outside the scope of the collection are borrowed from the collections at St. Joseph Hospital or Denver Medical Library only.
-Materials from UCHSC or elsewhere are charged at $12.00.
+Materials from elsewhere are charged at $12.00.
 No recreational materials are borrowed.

 Coordinated with the Patient Education Program, LungLine, and others in the institution, materials about the "diseases we treat" are reviewed and approved by National Jewish staff using a review form.
-Other materials are selected by the Librarian.
+Other materials are selected by the librarian.
 The core subject collection consists of newsletters, magazines, books, pamphlets and photocopied articles.

 The materials of the Library are arranged systematically.
 The books are noted in the library OPAC with the location of HIC Books and cataloged with the added subject heading of Popular Works.
 Journals are arranged alphabetically.
 Pamphlets and photocopies are filed using a controlled vocabulary.
 All technical processing is done by the library staff and volunteers.
 Brochures and signs help the users locate materials.

 Users register using a registration form.
 Books and pamphlets are circulated to any registered user.
 Overdue notices are sent if necessary.
 "Med Facts" type materials, National Jewish pamphlets, and photocopies of some articles about National Jewish programs are provided free of charge.
 All other materials can be photocopied at 10 cents a page.
 The circulation activity is processed in the ILS by the volunteers and library staff.